 A quarterly business review (QBR) is an opportunity for the leadership of a company to meet and discuss the state of the business, the marketplace, customer needs, and future planning.
 From an internal, financial point of view, it is a time to review and create Key Performance Indices (KPIs) and compare actual revenue or service goals to plan.
 During the COVID-19 quarantine of 2020, many businesses and organizations struggled to pivot with economic shifts created by working from home or the absence of face-to-face meetings.
 Actionable, data-based insights from CFOs enabled some businesses to find creative ways to weather the storm.

-Summary!
-What a QBR can do for you:
+What a QBR can do for your business or organization?